laravel/docs/precognition.md

 client.axios().defaults.headers.common['Authorization'] = authToken;
 ```

-If you already have a configured Axios instance for your application, you may tell Precognition to use that instance instead:
+Or, if you already have a configured Axios instance for your application, you may tell Precognition to use that instance instead:

 ```js
 import Axios from 'axios';